filecoin-project/FIPs/FIPS/fip-xxxx.md

 ### Bootstrapping

 Integrating F3 into Filecoin follows the usual path for Filecoin upgrades.
 One epoch, $upgradeEpoch$, will be defined as the target epoch upon which participants upgrade Filecoin.
-Then, every participant starts the first instance with the tipset at the $upgradeEpoch$ minus the 900-epoch lookback as the head tipset of the first $baseChain$, which is assumed by design to be common to all participants.
+Then, every participant starts the first instance of F3 with the tipset at the $upgradeEpoch$ minus the 900-epoch lookback as the head tipset of the first $baseChain$, which is assumed by design to be common to all participants.

 ### GossiPBFT Consensus